Application Process and Deadlines

 Students must apply for admission via OptomCAS at www.opted.org or www.optomcas.org.
 Please refer to the OptomCAS application instructions for specific details about completing the OptomCAS application, required documents, and processing times.
-OptomCAS applications are available starting July 15th for applicants seeking admission in August of the following year.
+OptomCAS applications are available starting in July for applicants seeking admission in August of the following year.
 Due to the large number of applicants and the limited number of seats available, students are strongly encouraged to complete their OptomCAS application early in the cycle.
 AZCOPT will consider completed applications on a first-come, first-served basis until all seats are filled.

 - Optometry Admission Test (OAT)

 Applicants must arrange for scores from the OAT to be sent directly to Midwestern University.
 Only test scores received directly from the testing agency will be accepted.
 OAT scores must be earned no more than 5 years prior to the planned enrollment year.
 This examination includes questions on biology, general chemistry, organic chemistry, physics, quantitative reasoning and reading comprehension.
 The test can be taken at numerous centers in the United States, Canada, and Puerto Rico.
 An examinee may take the examination up to four times during the year.
 Additional information on the OAT may be found at www.opted.org or in writing to: